 There are so many flying creatures in Borneo that do not usually fly: squirrels, lemurs a.k.a. colugos, lizards, and even frogs!
 While none of them actually fly, they do glide rather well.
 The scientific jury is still out on the reasons for Borneo’s diversity of gliding animals.
 The scientific jury is still out on the reasons for the unusual diversity of gliding animals in Borneo.

 On the way back we came across a troop of Maroon langurs up in the canopy near the road.
 As we hoped they decided to get across by leaping over the road.
 The only downside was the glary washed out sky behind them, which was hardly conducive to photography.

 For our last night drive in Danum, we decided to do something a little different.
 We drove, quite uneventfully, to the spot where the side road shoots off towards the sunrise tower and decided to go for a walk to the tower, hoping to spot a leopard.
 The last time Mike saw a Clouded leopard at Danum was right at that junction.

-This time it was Jonas though.
-He was told by the rangers in a passing car, that there were elephants just outside of the gate.
+This time it was our driver though.
+He was told by the rangers in a passing car, that there were elephants just outside the gate.
 He was virtually beaming with excitement.
-I would’ve still preferred to keep walking, but Jo wanted to see the elephants since we saw them retreating into the forest on our way into the valley.
+I would’ve still preferred to keep walking, but the majority of the group wanted to see the elephants since we only saw them once before – retreating into the forest on our way into the valley.
 Reasoning that the leopard was a very big ‘maybe’, while the elephants were almost certainly there, we abandoned the walk, jumped back in the car and headed towards the gate.